XChikuX/trampoline/README.md

 <img src="https://psync.club/web/psync.jpeg" height="68" align="left" />

-This is open-source, but I also offer a **SaaS** solution that has `Trampoline` packaged in a nice friendly web interface.
+This is open-source, but I also offer a **SaaS** solution that has `trampoline` packaged in a nice friendly web interface.
 If you are interested, find out more at [Trampoline](https://psync.club/?ref=github).
 If you have any questions, you can contact me at srikanth@psync.dev

 <br />

 ## Get Started

-3 non-SaaS ways to get started with `Trampoline`.
+3 non-SaaS ways to get started with `trampoline`.

 ### 1. ⚙️ HTTP backend using Docker (popular method 🥇) [[Full docs](./backend/README.md)]